elves/elvish/website/get/prelude.md

   </tr>
 </table>

-It is **not** recommended to change your login shell to Elvish.
-Some programs assume that user's login shell is a traditional POSIX-like shell, and may have issues when you change your login shell to Elvish.
+You can also use Elvish as your login shell.
+However, beware that some programs assume that the user's login shell is a traditional POSIX-like shell, and may have issues when you change your login shell to Elvish.

 # Installing from a package manager